Tell Wealthy Institutions – Pay Your Fair Share!

 Mayor Brandon Scott

-The With Us For Us coalition is a coalition of community advocates, students, and labor unions, formed November 2023 and aims to hold our tax exempt hospitals and universities in Baltimore City accountable to pay their fair share, address the stark wealth disparity, and strengthen the city’s community wealth building ecosystem (initiatives that foster community ownership of land, housing, and business).
+The With Us For Us coalition is a coalition of community advocates, students, and labor unions, formed November 2023 and aims to hold our tax-exempt hospitals and universities in Baltimore City accountable to pay their fair share and generate revenue for what Baltimore residents need.

-Since the last PILOT agreement was made behind closed doors, we are proposing a Baltimore City Fair Share PILOT Taskforce that includes community and labor stakeholders, representatives from the hospitals and universities, and representatives from the mayor and city council.
-Their responsibilities include:
+Since the last PILOT agreement was made behind closed doors, we are proposing a Baltimore City Fair Share PILOT Task force that includes community and labor stakeholders, representatives from the hospitals and universities, and representatives from the mayor and city council.
+This task force will recommend a formula that will be used to decide how much each institution should contribute in the 2026 PILOT Agreement.

-Sign this petition to support the Baltimore City Fair Share PILOT Task Force legislation, and to make wealthy institutions pay their fair share into the 2026 PILOT agreement.
+Sign this petition to support the Baltimore City Fair Share PILOT Task Force legislation, and to make wealthy institutions pay their fair share!

 Sponsored by